moderndatacompany/dataos.info/docs/interfaces/workbench.md

 A query is executed by breaking up its execution into a hierarchy of stages.
 Each stage is designed to implement a different section of the distributed query plan.
 The output from these stages is aggregated into a root stage.
 The Minerva (query engine) coordinator is responsible for the modelling of the query plan into stages.

-Here you can see detailed information on the stages in which your query has been segregated for faster results.
+Here you can see detailed information on the stages in which your query has been segregated, for faster results.
 It cues you in on the time and resources to be consumed for each section of the query.

 **Tasks**